 • Dedicate 10 percent of your month's income plus one dollar to a charity of your choice, in addition to your usual commitments.
 Through this ancient Western and Eastern tradition of tithing, one learns the way of giving sacrifice joyfully.

 • Look for ways to reduce your possessions, acquisitions and energy consumption at least 10%.

 • Vow to give special love to your family and reach out to others, beyond your blocks and fears.

-• Experiment with a practice of silence (see Swami Veda's book Song of Silence: Subtleties in Sadhana for more details).
+• Experiment with a practice of silence (see Swami Veda's booklet Silence for more about silence).
 This could be through observing your speech in daily life to see if you are using more words than necessary, speaking louder than necessary and if your tone and voice evokes a positive response in the listener.
 You could undertake to practice a half day of silence or a longer period.
 “Silence should not merely be an absence of speech.
 If it is merely an abstinence from speech it can even be emotionally and spiritually damaging.
 Unless one has filled oneself within there is no silence.
 Fill yourself with meditation.
 Fill yourself with contemplation.
 Fill yourself with your mantra…” – Swami Veda Bharati

 • Take a one or two-day, or longer, personal retreat.